Skip to content

 We will use BabyROS to send simple dictionary messages representing sensor data, such as IMU readings.

-1. Create a Python Script for the Publisher
+1. Create a Publisher

-Create a file name publisher_example.py:
+Create a file named publisher_example.py:

 python